BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience-part-1.md

 <p>He later created a series of statues titled "Les Voyageurs", which is French for "The Travelers".</p>

-<p>Each statue is missing a piece of their body, symbolizing the piece of one's soul lost in the journey to another land.</p>
+<p>Each statue is missing a piece of their body, symbolizing that lost love.</p>

 <div align="center">
   <img style="height: 83vh;" src="https://bradleyculley.github.io/images/Les-Voyagers-2.jpeg" />